theernestosalas/theernestosalas/README.md

 ## 🌱 I’m currently learning

 - Full-Stack Web Development
+- Machine Learning

-## 🔭 I’m currently working on
+## 🔭 Current Endeavors

-- Building a robust portfolio of projects that demonstrate my coding skills and understanding of software development.
-- Contributing to open source projects to gain practical experience and give back to the community.
+Architecting a suite of AI-driven projects, each a testament to the art of converting code into solutions for intricate challenges.
+Engaging with the open source ecosystem to refine my craft in machine intelligence, contributing to the collective quest for next-generation problem-solving.

 ## 📚 Education